 und Kino-Zeitung" (Austrian Film and Cinema Newspaper) dated December 1962.
 The

-cinematic voyage started in Austria at Vienna´s "Apollo" cinema in January 1963
+cinematic voyage started in Austria at Vienna's "Apollo" cinema on

 (German poster from the collection of Lars Heyn, Berlin).